Building Department / Permit Center

 Please consult these pages before you make plans for your next construction project.
 You will need Adobe Acrobat to view the instructions and use the forms.

-If you need information about the Town codes governing the work to be performed, please see the link to the Beaux Arts Village Municipal Code below.
-These codes set forth the Town's zoning rules, building standards, permitting requirements, and schedule of inspections.
+If you need information about the Town codes governing the work to be performed, please use the link to the Beaux Arts Village Municipal Code below.
+This code sets forth the Town's zoning rules, building standards, permitting requirements, and schedule of inspections.

 Frequently Asked Questions